 Requesting your credit report will not hurt your credit score.
-Checking your own credit report is not an inquiry (or application) for new credit, so it has no effect on your score.
+Checking your credit report is not an inquiry (or application) for new credit, so it does not affect your score.

 5. How can I get access to free credit scores?

 There is an increasing number of ways you can get free credit scores.
 Many financial institutions like USAA or credit card companies like Discover Card or a growing number of financial services companies like Credit Karma and Credit Sesame offer people access to free credit scores.

 6. How do I build a good credit score?

 Building a good credit score takes time.
 If you’ve never had credit it will take a year or two to establish yourself as a responsible borrower to lenders.
 To build good credit you’ll need to have open credit accounts, maintain low balances compared to your credit limit, and make on-time payments every month.
 You can request to have one of your credit cards limit increased improving your credit utilization or use a credit builder program.

 7. Is my credit score good or bad?

 Let’s start with the understanding that there are credit score ranges.
 There are many credit scores used but most follow a system developed by FICO.
 FICO is a company that created the original credit scores using their proprietary algorithm.
 What’s most important to know about your credit score is where you fall within the ranges.
 For example, FICO’s credit score range is between 300-850.
 If you fell between 300-450, then you’d be considered “very poor” credit.
 Now, if you’re credit score was 750, you’d be considered within the “Very Good” to “Excellent” range.